Business Support Covid-19

 In addition to the Future Fund, Ministers have allocated £40 million through the Fast Start Competition to drive forward new technological advances, and to support innovative start-ups, including a virtual-reality surgical training simulator and an online farmers’ market platform.
-This will give companies a vital boost, fast-tracking the development of innovations borne out of the coronavirus crisis.

 Businesses and employers can help reduce the spread of coronavirus (COVID-19) by reminding everyone of the public health advice.

 Bolton Council in consultation with the government and Public Health England, has taken pro-active action and confirmed additional COVID-19 measures for Bolton, to stop the spread of the virus in the community, and prevent the need for a local lockdown.